Iterating Fun - Simon Newstead

 Whether you’re T-Mobile or Tiny-Startup, don’t leave money on the table.

-How do you give paying players more to buy and enjoy?
-Email me or tweet
+How do you give paying players more to buy and enjoy? me or

 Jul 17, 20121 note